https://chienphan.blogspot.com/2015/02/cho-4-nguoi-i-buon-hon-cu.html

 https://doisales.com.vn/index.php/2024/02/09/cho-8-dung-phu-noi-minh-da-sinh-ra/

-Looking at the stalls.
+Scanning the stalls.
 Counting the nets.
 A childhood habit.
-That’s Granny Hai, wrapping her checkered scarf over hair dyed with white smoke.
-Over there, Granny Tam, breathing heavily in a sleep too deep to worry.
-And Uncle Tam, picking off a few wilted leaves, smiling as he exhales smoke… So many.
-So many lives.
+That one is Granny Hai; she re-wraps her checkered khăn rằn over hair dyed the color of white smoke.
+Over there is Granny Tam; snoring rhythmically in a sleep that has forgotten how to worry.
+Further down is Uncle Tam; picking off a few pest-eaten leaves, his lips curling into a smile as he exhales smoke… So many.
+So many of them.
 Just passing by.
-An everyday scene.
+Everyday life.

-The 27th of Tet.
-The night before battle.
-For two, three final market days.
-A small or grand Tet.
-A profit or a loss.
-It all hinges on this night.
-Praying.
-Arranging goods like loading a rifle, changing bullets.
-The battle begins at dawn.
+The 27th of Tết.
+The night before the battle.
+Preparing for the final two or three market sessions.
+Whether to have a small Tết or a grand one.
+Whether to turn a profit or lose it all.
+Everything hinges on this night.
+Prayers.
+Arranging the goods like loading a magazine, swapping bullets.
+The skirmish begins at the crack of dawn.
 The morning broadcast replaces the sound of gunfire.
-The hour of war.
-What clothes to wear.
-What smile to put on.
-Forgetting the exhaustion of the long night just passed.
-Only thinking of rice and grain.
-The households behind, waiting for these final two or three days.
+The hour of mobilization.
+Which clothes to wear?
+Put on a fresh, bright face.
+Forget the exhaustion of the long night that just passed.
+Now, it is only about "rice and salt"—the livelihood for the family waiting back home.
+Waiting for these last two or three market days.
+The end.

 Growing up.
-Leaving in a hurry.
-Forgetting the name of stones on the road…
+Returning in a hurry.
+Even the pebbles on the road forget one's name…

-A late-night promise broken.
-The 27th of Tet.
-Unnoticed, slowly fading.
-The laughter.
-The cursing.
-The oil lamp dimmed.
+A missed appointment late at night.
+The 27th of Tết.
+Little did I know, bit by bit, things would fade.
+The laughter and jokes.
+The casual cursing.
+The oil lamp flickers out.
 Where have the days gone?
 Lost.
-The checkered scarf, now a shade of smoke.
-The heavy breathing, lost in sleep.
-The smiling lips, exhaling smoke… So many.
-So many lives.
-Just passing by.
+The checkered scarf dyed the color of white smoke.
+The heavy breathing in a sleep that forgot to worry.
+The lips smiling through the smoke… So many.
+So many of them.
+Everyday life.
+Passing by.
 Indifferent.

 The 29th.
 The 30th.
-Another Tet arrives.
+Reaching this Tết.
 The final days of the year.
-Wandering steps.
-Growing fewer.
-Worn by time.
+A few footsteps.
+Wandering.
+Growing sparse.
+Fading through the worn-out years.
 Will there be a return?
 To curse a few words.
-To miss the market again… Oh, my friends!
-Two streams of tears.
-Short and long.
-The 30th of Tet.
+Oh, how I miss the market, you lot!

 Không có nhận xét nào: